ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 # SCAMPR - **S**ingle-**C**ell **A**utomated **M**ultiplex **P**ipeline for **R**NA

 SCAMPR utilizes ImageJ macros and R scripts for quantification, spatial representation, and comparative analysis of single cell _in situ_ hybridization data.
 We recommend first running the sample images and ROIs (provided) through the pipeline prior to running your own.

-The steps below assume that the user has already generated flattened, z-projected images for each image channel.

 ![image](https://user-images.githubusercontent.com/64667688/154179103-586c8f7d-3bc2-44eb-81bc-4ba6cda1a6f8.png)<br><br><br>

+## 1. Generate flattened, maximun intensity z-projections

+Open each microscopy file in ImageJ and generate flattened image:  _Image > Stacks > Z Project..._.
+Select  _Maximum Intensity_ for projection type.
+Save flattened image.<br><br><br>

-## 1. Register TIFF microscopy files (optional)
+## 2. Register TIFF microscopy files (optional)

 If you only performed single-round _in situ_ hybridization (e.g Multiplex RNAscope), you can skip this step.
 Conversely, if you performed multi-round _in situ_ hybridization (e.g HiPlex RNAscope), utilize the [ACD BIO Registration Software](https://acdbio.com/store/rnascope-hiplex-image-registration-software.html) or ImageJ to register the TIFF image files from the multiple rounds of imaging.<br><br><br>

-## 2. Generate Cellular ROIs
+## 3. Generate Cellular ROIs

 Using the HuC/D or DAPI images that correspond to each sample, run [cellpose](https://github.com/MouseLand/cellpose) locally on your device or by utilizing a modified google colab notebook to segment each image into individual cells.
 The colab notbeook is written by Pradeep Rajasekhar from the Monash Institute of Pharmaceutical Sciences and was modified to save all masks as a zip file. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/11m15HUl_StmZUiZjQ2QiaEKaToWLYKn2#scrollTo=Drx_6GbEHIOj)